A Guide to Online Friendships

 Hesitating to reconnect after falling out of touch

-If you have not talked to someone in a while, you might be apprehensive about reconnecting with them.
+If you have not talked to someone in a while, you might not feel comfortable reconnecting with them.
 There are a few reasons you might feel this way:

 - You might worry that, because they haven’t reached out to you in all this time, they might not want to talk to you anymore.